CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "id": "test_starter_spell",                              // id of the spell, used internally. not translated "type": "SPELL",
-    "name": "Starter",                                       // name of the spell that shows in game "description": "Upon casting this spell, randomly selects one spell specified in'extra_effects' to cast.
-This spell's damage counts how many times it will randomly select from the list", "flags": [ "SILENT", "WONDER", "RANDOM_DAMAGE" ],        // see "Spell Flags" in this document "valid_targets": [ "hostile" ],                          // if a valid target is not included, you cannot cast the spell on that target.
+    "name": "Starter",                                       // name of the spell that shows in game "description": "Upon casting this spell, randomly selects one spell specified in 'extra_effects' to cast.
+The spell damage shows how many times it will randomly select from the list", "flags": [ "SILENT", "WONDER", "RANDOM_DAMAGE" ],        // see "Spell Flags" in this document "valid_targets": [ "hostile" ],                          // if a valid target is not included, you cannot cast the spell on that target.
     "effect": "projectile_attack",                           // effects are coded in C++.
 A list is provided in this document of possible effects that have been coded.